algolia/instantsearch/docgen/src/guides/angular-integration.md

 }
 ```

 Now we have a component which is synced to search state.
-This state search is accessible in the template of the componet.
+This state search is accessible in the template of the component.

 To render hits results we will use an `ngFor` directive: